 Hire a boat from local providers in Arrochar.

-If you are an animal lover, you will fit right in with many of the tourists that travel to this part of Scotland to see rare wildlife in their natural habitats.
+If you are an animal lover, you will fit right in with many of the tourists that travel to this part of Scotland to see rare wildlife in natural habitats.

 Expect scenes from Planet Earth during your visit to Loch Long.